joelbars/cloud-native-app/README.md

 `./mvnw quarkus:add-extension -Dextensions="container-image-jib"`

 ### Pushing
-Remember to setup all the necessary dependencies on your registry, for docker.io just create a new repository with the application name
+Remember to setup all the necessary dependencies on your registry, for docker.io just create a new repository with the application name.

 Set `DOCKER_USER` and `DOCKER_PASSWD` environment variables to your docker.io credentials (on linux `export` both variables).

 Push the image
 `./mvnw clean package -Dquarkus.container-image.push=true`

+#### Docker image for this project
+Docker image are available at [DockerHub](https://hub.docker.com/r/joelbars/quarkusnative).